The Travel Collection: A Guide to New York

 For the Nature-Starved

 The inevitable downsides of living in the most crowded city in the United States is that there really isn't that much nature in the surrounding area - unless you go to Central Park.
-I mean, there's definitely a reason why apartments get increasingly more expensive the closer you get to the park.
+There's a reason why apartments get increasingly more expensive the closer you get to the park.
 It's 850 acres of beauty, especially in the fall.
 But there's more to do than just walk around.
 There's a Children's Zoo, Shakespeare in the Park, Venetian gondola rides and everyone's favorite sport - people-watching!

 From the wise words of Jay-Z, NYC really is where dreams are made of.
 That's why this fragrance had to be as unique and incomparable as the city itself - a melting pot of pomegranate, spice, patchouli and amber.
 These are all vastly different scents, but somehow, they still blend together harmoniously.